morgans3/cdk_spa_deployment/README.md

 ## Steps to deploy

-- After downloading the repo, run the command `npm i` to install the node_modules file
+- After downloading the repo, run the command `npm i` to install the node_modules folder and libraries
-- In the terminal, run `npm run watch' to watch and compile changes
+- In the terminal, run `npm run watch` to watch and compile changes
 - Update lib/microservices.ts file to point to your Github repository and the domain you wish to host the application on
-- Run `cdk bootstrap' to bootstrap your AWS account
+- Run `cdk bootstrap` to bootstrap your AWS account
 - Run `cdk deploy` to deploy all the resources
-- View your website in your browser
+- After a few minutes, view your website in your browser.
+You can check the progress of the deployment in AWS CodePipeline

 ## Useful commands